Where to find the best tacos in Tijuana

 I hope you are hungry because this list is full of the best tacos in Tijuana.

-It is a generally acepted fact about Mexican cuisine that tacos are king.
+It is a generally accepted fact about Mexican cuisine that tacos are king.

 Make it a point to try something new.
 Don’t get me wrong, the carne asada tacos at Tacos El Franc are delicious but try to mix it up and order something that you haven’t tried before.